 Beachcombers Henna Supply, www.etsy.com/shop/ShopBeachcombers

-Jody Rogers is the shop owner for Beachcombers Henna Supply and she offers henna kits, powder, cones, temporary tattoos and bottles.
-She has a large number of supplies offered in a simple one-stop shop location.
+Jody Rogers is the shop owner for Beachcombers Henna Supply and she offers henna kits, powder, cones, temporary tattoos, and bottles.
+She has a large number of supplies offered in a simple one-stop-shop and location.

 I hope you find the henna supplies of your dreams from this list.
 Of course, you could have stopped at the beginning with Henna Sooq and found everything that you need an more in their shop to get started, but I thought it would be fun to see some other options and give you a good idea of what the natural henna powders and supplies look like so that you can easily compare them to the “fakes” (or not natural supplies).

-I haven’t personally ordered from all of these shops so I’d love to hear about your experiences.
-Let me know in the comments if you tried any of the shops, I’d love to know what you thought of their products!
+I have ordered from Henna Sooq, and they are my number one recommendation for great henna and incredible customer service.
+I haven’t personally ordered from the other shops so I’d love to hear about your experiences.
+Let me know in the comments if you tried any of the shops!